neighborland/cache_rocket/README.md

 ## Rails rendering extension for server-side html caching

-CacheRocket improves fragment caching efficiency in Rails by caching more generic html fragments and allowing the contents of the cached fragments to be replaced with dynamic content.
+CacheRocket improves fragment caching efficiency in Rails.
+CacheRocket allows caching more generic html fragments and allowing the contents of the cached fragments to be replaced with dynamic content.
 CacheRocket is a technique that may be used with other Rails caching strategies such as Russian Doll caching.

 ### Install